Hundreds of thousands march in Israel. Former security chiefs beg Netanyahu to halt legal overhaul

 Also Saturday, more than 100 of Israel's former security chiefs signed a letter pleading with the Israeli premier to halt the legislation, and thousands of additional military reservists said they would no longer report for duty, in a protest against the plan.

-In scorching heat that reached 33 degrees Celsius (91 degrees Fahrenheit), the procession into Jerusalem turned the city's main entrance into a sea of blue and white Israeli flags as marchers completed the last leg of a four-day, 70 kilometer (45-mile) trek from Tel Aviv to Israel's parliament.
+In scorching heat that reached 33 C (91 F), the procession into Jerusalem turned the city's main entrance into a sea of blue and white Israeli flags as marchers completed the last leg of a four-day, 70-kilometer (45-mile) trek from Tel Aviv to Israel's parliament.

 Netanyahu and his far-right allies claim the overhaul is needed to curb what they say are the excessive powers of unelected judges.
 But their critics say the plan will destroy the country's system of checks and balances and put it on the path toward authoritarian rule.